Sevtinge/Telegram_PM_Bot/startMessage.md

 How to Use:
 - Your message will be forwarded to Sevtinge, so please be patient and wait for a reply.
-- This bot doesn't have menus and commands
+- This bot doesn't have menus and commands.
 ---
 **你好！**